-- New connection requirements concerning reactive power capability for all new, transmission-connected, power units, demand facilities, and distribution systems (including CDS's) as foreseen in NC's; - Amendment of Art.
-250 (Art.
-257 in current applicable FGC), describing modalities of participation provision of the MVAR service to the TSO by transmission or distribution-connected assets SGU's(including among others Type B, C & D SPGM's & PPM's, HVDC interconnections) to the MVAR service.
+- 1) New connection requirements concerning reactive power capability for all new, transmission-connected, power units, demand facilities and distribution systems (including CDS's) as foreseen in NC's; - 2) Amendment of Art.250 (Art.
+257 in current applicable FGC), describing modalities of provision of the MVAR service to the TSO by transmission-connected SGU's.